Seneral/FlagPlayer/README.md

 - No third party code used
 - Only 110kb - much smaller than YouTube and even Invidious.
 With care and compression, only 30kb download
 - Standard player features (select streams freely, e.g. audio only)
+- No arbitrary restrictions (e.g. background playback on mobile)
 - Prooven interface including dark and light theme
 - Basic settings
 - Save and cache playlists in local database
 - Watch page including:
-	- Comments and Threads (only on custom local server)
+	- Comments and Threads
 	- Related videos (excluding mixes and livestreams for now)
 	- Playlists large and small
 - Search (videos only) with filtering by category